-Democrats will seek to rein in Trump after taking U.S. House
+Democrats will seek to rein in Trump after winning U.S. House

 A record number of women ran for office this election, many of them Democrats.
 There were 237 women on ballots for House seats and at least 95 had won their races as of early Wednesday morning, shattering the previous record of 84 women in the House, according to the Center for American Women and Politics at Rutgers University.

-The party picked up seats across the map but some of the campaign’s biggest Democratic stars lost.
+Democrats picked up seats across the map but some of their biggest stars lost.

 Liberal Beto O’Rourke’s underdog Senate campaign fell short in conservative Texas against Republican Ted Cruz.
 Andrew Gillum lost to Republican Ron DeSantis in his quest to become Florida’s first black governor.